GulumimiRen/CorDeflVol/README.md

 - The implementation uses numerical safety handling by clamping negative squared-radius terms to zero before square root evaluation.
 - If the computed overlap interval is invalid or empty, the function returns `0` for that row.
+- In physiological HC geometry, disk integration and the closed-form solution should agree up to numerical quadrature error.
+Increasing `N` reduces the disk-integration error.